-The device: Built-in security and consistency
+The Device: Built-in Security and Consistency

 A cloud-based architecture offers a remarkable number of opportunities for innovative security and management features.
-These start with Chrome devices such as laptops and tablets powered by Google's ChromeOS and Chrome browser.
-ChromeOS devices are available from a range of industry-leading technology companies such as Acer, ASUS, Dell, Google, HP, Lenovo, and Samsung.
+These start with Chrome devices such as laptops and tablets powered by Google's Chrome OS and Chrome browser.
+Chromebooks are available from a range of industry-leading technology companies such as Acer, ASUS, Dell, Google, HP, Lenovo, and Samsung.